falcosecurity/falcosidekick/README.md

   # to: "" # comma-separated list of Recipident addresses, can't be empty (mandatory if SMTP output is enabled)
   # outputformat: "" # html (default), text
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

+prometheus:
+  # extralabels: "" # comma separated list of fields to use as labels additionally to rule, source, priority, tags and custom_fields

 statsd:
   forwarder: "" # The address for the StatsD forwarder, in the form "host:port", if not empty StatsD is enabled